dangrebenkin/speech_audio_separator/README.md

-# audio separator
+# Speech audio separator

-A useful tool to split WAV PCM files to fragments.
+A useful tool to split speech WAV PCM files to fragments, **splitting bounds are located in speech pauses**.
 For example, if you need audiofiles with duration less than 2 minutes and more than 70 seconds but there is only one 2-minutes WAV-file, you can use this tool with max and min time parameters and there will be the intended result.